dndgroup786/duck786/README.md

 # duck786
 My Bitcoin wallet - Donations

-This wallet is for doantions.
+This wallet is for donations.